 9. Real Estate Attorney

 Hiring a great real estate attorney is an essential part of the home buying process.
 We also invest in transaction managers who will overlook every detail and every number before closing for our clients in Charlotte.
-This ensures you are protected as a first time home buyer.
+This ensures you are protected as a first time home buyer in Charlotte, NC.

 A good real estate attorney is one that is responsive and willing to answer your questions as you work your way towards the closing table.
 Lenders, attorneys, transaction managers, Realtors all work closely together to ensure a smooth transaction.
 The attorney is chosen by the buyer and represents the buyer.
 A lot of new construction attorneys overlook the fact they represent the buyer and not the builder even though they work closely with the builder.